FunkFrog/ShareSuite/.github/ISSUE_TEMPLATE/bug_report.md

 **Config File**
 <!--

-Replace YOUR_CONFIG_HERE with the contents of the following file:
+Replace YOUR_CONFIG_HERE with the contents of your config file.
+The config file will be in one of two locations:

-%APPDATA%\r2modmanPlus-local\RiskOfRain2\profiles\Default\BepInEx\config\com.funkfrog_sipondo.sharesuite-r2.cfg
+If you're using r2modman:
+%APPDATA%\r2modmanPlus-local\RiskOfRain2\profiles\Default\BepInEx\config\com.funkfrog_sipondo.sharesuite.cfg

+Without r2modman:
+%APPDATA%\BepInEx\config\com.funkfrog_sipondo.sharesuite.cfg
 -->

 <details><summary>com.funkfrog_sipondo.sharesuite-r2.cfg</summary>